Psychology and Human Behavior

 Many students are drawn to education and careers in psychology and human behavior because of the field's broad scope of study and its many applications.
 Psychology programs are available at the undergraduate and graduate levels of study.
-Students may also specialize in a branch of the field, such as clinical, counseling, neuroscience or school psychology.
+Students may specialize in a branch of the field, such as clinical, counseling, neuroscience or school psychology.
 This can narrow the type of psychology that graduates practice and their potential work settings.

-Psychology studies include exploration of the human mind and behaviors.
 Whether you're looking for more information about degree options, the careers you can pursue in psychology or specific specializations, Education-Portal.com has the resources you need to determine if this field is right for you.

 - Associate's Degree in Psychology

 - Bachelor's Degree in Psychology